wely/DevCamp/HOL/dotnet/11-IoT/README.md

     ![image](./media/arduino-get%20incident%20count-upload%20completed.png)

 This example shows how to work with data requests, how to link the device to a data source on the internet and display the state using a simple LED.

 ---
+## Exercise 4: Remote control using the Telegram Bot API<a name="ex4"></a>

+In this lesson you will create a Telegram bot.

+1. Install the Telegram app for your device.
+Got to https://telegram.org/apps and select the preferred download link.
+To create an account, you need a valid phone number.

+1. Create a new telegram bot using BotFather.
+Start a conversation with the bot by following the link https://t.me/botfather or search for BotFather in your contacts.

+1. After selecting the start button at the bottom of the chat, you will see the list of available commands for BotFather.

+1. To create a new bot enter or select /newbot from the list of commands.

+1. Next BotFather asks you to choose the name for your bot.
+Thereafter you need to enter the username, which has to end with the term ‘bot’ and will later be used to communicate with the bot (e.g. @DevCampBot).

+1. If everything worked well, the bot was successfully created and you will receive a message with a token which is used to access the HTTP API.
+The token is needed in the following steps.

+1. In this step you will add the Universal Telegram Bot Library to your Arduino IDE project and extend it with the ability to read the amount of incidents in Telegram.
+The Arduino device can send the incident count to your Telegram app using the Telegram bot and you can create a command which will trigger the bot to send you a message with the desired information.

+---
 ## Summary